Dynamo-Dream/Financial-Time-Series-Analysis-Using-Hybrid-Model-and-Prophet/README.md

-### Repository For Exploring the Impact of Financial News Sentiment on Stock Price Forecasting: A Comparative Deep Learning Approach
+## Repository For Exploring the Impact of Financial News Sentiment on Stock Price Forecasting: A Comparative Deep Learning Approach
-- The application of Artificial Intelligence (AI) in stock price prediction has demonstrated significant advancements, with Machine Learning and Deep Learning techniques proving highly efficient in this domain.
+- The application of Artificial Intelligence (AI) in stock price prediction has demonstrated significant advancements, with Machine Learning and Deep Learning techniques proving highly efficient in this domain.
 Two widely adopted architectures for stock price prediction are the Long Short Term Memory (LSTM) and Gated Recurrent Unit (GRU) models.